 One thing that many parents with younger children decide to do is get a family pet, with many opting for a pooch as the new addition to the family.
 Having a family dog can be great for both the adults and the kids in the household, and your new four-legged friend will soon become a bona fide member of the family.

 It is important, however, to ensure you make the right choice when you have younger kids at home, as you need to ensure you get a puppy or dog that is suited to a household with kids.
-There are plenty of breeds you can choose from and in this article, we will provide some tips to help you make your choice.
+There are plenty of breeds you can choose from and in this article, we will provide some tips to help you make your choice and how to better determine which breed is best for your family.

 Key Considerations to Help You Make Your Choice